-Trained licensed nurses are available by telephone at 1-800-556-1555, 24 hours a day, 7 days a week to answer routine questions about your health, or questions about a specific medical situation, condition or concern.
-However, these nurses cannot diagnose medical conditions, prescribe medication or give specific medical instruction.
+Trained licensed nurses are available by telephone at 1-800-556-1555, 24 hours a day, 7 days a week to answer routine questions about your health, or questions about a specific medical situation, condition, or concern.
+However, these nurses cannot diagnose medical conditions, prescribe medication, or give specific medical instruction; all at no cost to you.
 Topics discussed during your call may include services and expenses not covered under the Plan.

 The nurse may refer you to a Health Advocate for a more detailed conversation if you face a health risk or serious medical condition.

-The Health Advocate Program provides direct support to you, your family, and your treating physician(s) in the management of specific health care needs.
+The Health Advocate Program provides direct support to you, your family, and your treating physician(s) in the management of specific health care needs, at no cost to you.
 The Health Advocate staff consists of registered nurses, supported by a medical director.
 Once you begin working with a Health Advocate, the nurse will work personally with you as long as you need support.

 Expert Medical Opinion Services

-Centers of Excellence (COE) and Institutes of Excellence (IOE) are nationally recognized facilities for the treatment of certain conditions or the delivery of certain procedures where high-level knowledge and expertise provide better care and more likely positive outcomes.
+Centers of Excellence (COEs), Institutes of Quality (IOQs) and Institutes of Excellence (IOE) are nationally recognized facilities for the treatment of certain conditions or the delivery of certain procedures where high-level knowledge and expertise provide better care and more likely positive outcomes.

-COEs/IOEs are not available for all diseases and all conditions or procedures relevant to a disease state.
-For instance, at this time there are COEs/IOEs for pancreatic cancer, but there is insufficient information available to select COEs/IOEs for lung cancer.
-Changes to identified COEs/IOEs may occur in the future.
-If you would like to learn more about different COE/IOE options you will need to contact the 24-hour nurse line and ask to be put in contact with a Health Advocate who will be able to discuss different options with you.
+COEs/IOQa/IOEs are not available for all diseases and all conditions or procedures relevant to a disease state.
+For instance there are IOQs for bariatric, cardiac, orthopedic and applied behavioral analysis (ABA), while there are IOEs for transplant support and pediatric congenital heart Surgery and COEs for cardiac, cancer and some pediatric specialties.
+More information can be found at Aetna Institutes.
+If you would like to learn more about different COE/IOE options, you will need to contact the 24-hour nurse line and ask to be put in contact with a Health Advocate who will be able to discuss different options with you.

-Participation in a COE/IOE program is voluntary, and designed to direct participants to nationally recognized facilities with more positive outcomes.
-A COE/IOE recommended treatment plan, however, must meet the Medical Plan provisions for medically necessary care in order for claims to be eligible for reimbursement.
+Participation in a COE/IOQ/IOE program is voluntary and designed to direct participants to nationally recognized facilities with more positive outcomes.
+A COE/IOQ/IOE recommended treatment plan, however, must meet the Medical Plan provisions for medically necessary care in order for claims to be eligible for reimbursement.

-If you decide not to use a COE/IOE, you will not incur additional out-of-pocket costs for choosing another hospital in the Plan's network.
+If you decide not to use a COE/IOQ/IOE, you will not incur additional out-of-pocket costs for choosing another hospital in the Plan's network.